-Each member of our senior executive team is responsible for components of our sustainability strategy, including employee and contractor safety, environment and process safety, assessing and managing climate-related risks and opportunities, overseeing the development of strategic opportunities, enhancing organizational culture and diversity of our employee base reporting to the board and/or one of its committees on ESG-related matters on a quarterly-basis.
+Each member of our senior executive team is responsible for components of our sustainability strategy, including employee and contractor safety, environment and process safety, assessing and managing climate-related risks and opportunities, overseeing the development of strategic opportunities, enhancing organizational culture and diversity of our employee base and reporting to the board and/or one of its committees on ESG-related matters (including climate-related matters) on a quarterly-basis.

 Senior executive ESG-related responsibilities President and Chief Executive Officer Responsible for providing oversight and coordination of sustainability-related matters, including climate risks and opportunities, and for ensuring timely and effective reporting to the board and our stakeholders.
 Senior Vice President and Chief Financial Officer Responsible for overall financial stewardship, including assessing climate-related risks and opportunities, financial reporting as well as providing timely, accurate and transparent information to our stakeholders.
 Senior Vice President, External Affairs and Chief Legal and Responsible for overseeing Pembina's ESG strategy, including oversight and monitoring of sustainability issues, risks, trends, and Pembina's performance.
 Sustainability Officer Provides recommendations to the executive team and board on sustainability matters.
-Monitors and reports progress on Pembina's emissions target.
+Monitors and reports progress on Pembina's emissions reduction targets.
 Updates the ERC regarding ESG strategy and risks.
 Senior Vice President and Corporate Development Officer Responsible for initiatives associated with extending Pembina's value chain and exploration of new opportunities centered around a lower carbon economy, including new ventures.
-Senior Vice President and Chief Operating Officer Responsible for safe and reliable operations, business development and commercial services, operationalizing our ESG objectives (including asset decarbonization) and supporting our various OMS strategies and programs.
-Senior Vice President and Corporate Services Officer Responsible for advancing Pembina's ESG objectives by enhancing organizational culture and equity, diversity and sense of belonging of our employee base, strategic supply chain management and through support of our various OMS strategies and programs.
-Senior Vice President, Marketing and Strategy Officer Responsible for overseeing Pembina's strategy work, including the evaluation of enterprise risks and sustainability-related factors, energy management, carbon markets, as well as managing the enterprise transformation portfolio that contributes to Pembina's ESG performance.
+Senior Vice President and Chief Operating Officer Responsible for safe and reliable operations, business development and commercial services, operationalizing our ESG objectives (including asset decarbonization) and supporting our various OEMS strategies and programs.
+Senior Vice President and Corporate Services Officer Responsible for advancing Pembina's ESG objectives by enhancing organizational culture and equity, diversity and sense of belonging of our employee base, strategic supply chain management and through support of our various OEMS strategies and programs.
+Senior Vice President, Marketing and Strategy Officer Responsible for overseeing Pembina's strategy development and execution, including the evaluation of enterprise risks and sustainability-related factors, energy management, carbon markets, as well as managing the enterprise transformation portfolio that contributes to Pembina's ESG performance.

 Oversight of ESG by management is supported by our corporate governance policies, frameworks, and processes.
-Pembina's capital project governance framework includes management review requirements which emphasize health and safety, environmental protection, Indigenous and community engagement, and GHG emissions performance.
-Any material ESG disclosures are reviewed by our disclosure committee, made up of our CEO and senior vice presidents, in alignment with our disclosure policy.
+Pembina's capital project governance framework is subject to a risk-based and standardized set of project planning and management review requirements, emphasizing health and safety, environmental protection, Indigenous and community engagement, regulatory compliance and consideration of GHG emissions performance.
+Material ESG disclosures are reviewed by our disclosure committee, made up of our CEO and senior vice presidents, in alignment with our disclosure policy.

-Energy transition and climate change
+Energy transition and climate

-We are committed to environmental leadership through responsible operation of our existing assets and investment in the energy transition.
-Our approach to managing climate change related risks includes reducing operational emissions through technology and improved operating practices, increasing our use of renewable energy and allocating capital to lower carbon investments all while delivering secure, affordable and sustainable energy.
+We are committed to environmental leadership through responsible operation of our existing assets and investments in the energy transition.
+Our approach includes reducing operational emissions through technology and improved operating practices, increasing our use of renewable energy and advancing lower carbon investments all while delivering secure and affordable energy.